+XIII.
 Incompatible Activities and Business Ethics

-State Fund has adopted an Incompatible Activities Statement which prohibits State Fund employees from engaging in activities that are incompatible with their State Fund positions.
-Any State Fund employee who fails to comply with State Fund's Incompatible Activities Statement is subject to disciplinary action.
+State Fund has adopted an Incompatible Activities Statement Policy which prohibits employees from engaging in activities that are incompatible with their California civil service and State Fund employment.
+Any State Fund employee who fails to comply with the Incompatible Activities Statement is subject to disciplinary action up to and including termination as provided by the California Government Code.